-A precision sound level meter, or equivalent measuring system, as defined in paragraph 1.1. of this annex shall be used for the measurements.
+A precision sound level meter, or equivalent measuring system, as defined in paragraph 1.1. of this Annex shall be used for the measurements.

 - 3.2.3.
-Test site local conditions (Figure 1) - 3.2.3.1.
-In the vicinity of the microphone, there shall be no obstacle that could influence the acoustical field and no person shall remain between the microphone and the sound source.
+Test site local conditions (see Appendix of Annex 3 figure 1) - 3.2.3.1.
+In the vicinity of the microphone, there shall be no obstacle that could influence the acoustical field and no person shall remain between the microphone and the noise source.
 The meter observer shall be positioned so as not to influence the meter reading. - 3.2.4.
 Disturbance sound and wind interference

-Readings on the measuring instruments produced by ambient sound and wind shall be at least 10 dB(A) below the sound level to be measured.
-A suitable windscreen may be fitted to the microphone provided that account is taken of its effect on the sensitivity of the microphone (see paragraph 1.1. of this annex).
+Readings on the measuring instruments produced by ambient noise and wind shall be at least 10 dB(A) below the sound level to be measured.
+A suitable windscreen may be fitted to the microphone provided that account is taken of its effect on the sensitivity of the microphone (see paragraph 1.1. of this Annex).